wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 {% include l18n.html %}
 {% include _toc.html %}

-With this article I aim to get you past the vapid marketing generalizations.
-This is a hands-on technical tutorial that takes you logically step-by-step to quickly learn how to setup, navigate, and use the <strong>Microsoft Fabric</strong> cloud and pass <a href="https://wilsonmar.github.io/azure-certifications/">Azure certification exam</a>
+With this article, I aim to get you past the vapid marketing generalizations and mind tricks with this hands-on technical tutorial that takes you logically step-by-step to quickly learn how to setup, navigate, and use the <strong>Microsoft Fabric</strong> cloud and pass <a href="https://wilsonmar.github.io/azure-certifications/">Azure certification exam</a>

    * <a href="#DP-600">DP-600: Fabric Analytic Engineer Associate</a>
    <br /><br />